 WHO WAS LIZ?

-In his book, Feldman declares this to be Elizabeth King.
-I believe this was discovered using one of the other children’s birth certificates, where her maiden name was listed ask King-Underwood.
-There might be a marriage in 1881 in Hoxton of James Edge and Elizabeth Underwood (Thanks to Debra Arif of JTRForums) – but I am not convinced they are the same people.
+In his book, Feldman declares this to be Elizabeth KING.
+I believe this was discovered using one of the other children’s birth certificates, where her maiden name was listed as KING-UNDERWOOD.

 COME WHAT MAY